 (3) Standards.

-(a) In reviewing independent remedial actions, the department shall determine whether the remedial actions meet the substantive requirements of this chapter and/or whether further remedial action is necessary at the site.
+(a) In reviewing independent remedial actions, the department shall determine whether the remedial actions meet the substantive requirements of the state cleanup law and/or whether further remedial action is necessary at the site.
 Persons conducting independent remedial actions do so at their own risk, and may be required to take additional remedial actions if the department determines such actions are necessary.
 In such circumstances, the department reserves all of its rights to take actions authorized by law.

 (b) When this chapter requires a consultation with, or an approval or determination by the department, such a consultation, approval or determination is not necessary in order to conduct an independent remedial action.
-However, independent remedial actions must still meet the substantive requirements of this chapter.
+However, independent remedial actions must still meet the substantive requirements of the state cleanup law.

-(c) Except for the requirement of a restrictive covenant under WAC 173-340-440, where documents are required under this chapter, the documents prepared need not be the same in title or format; however, the documents must still contain sufficient information to serve the same purpose.
+(c) Except for the requirement of a restrictive covenant under WAC 173-340-440, where documents are required under the state cleanup law, the documents prepared need not be the same in title or format; however, the documents must still contain sufficient information to serve the same purpose.
 The scope and level of detail in these documents may vary from site to site depending on the site-specific conditions and the complexity of the remedial action.

 (4) Reports to the department.

+(a) Applicability and timing.

+(i) Investigations.
+Any person who conducts an independent investigation of a release required to be reported under WAC 173-340-300 must submit a written report to the department within 90 days of the completion of the investigation.
+For the purposes of this subsection:

+(A) An investigation is any remedial action conducted as part of a remedial investigation of the site under WAC 173-340-350; and

+(B) An investigation is complete if no remedial action other than compliance monitoring has occurred at the site for ninety days.
+This means that an investigation may need to be reported separate from an interim action or cleanup action and that an individual investigation may need to be reported separate from other investigations of the site.

-(a) Applicability and timing.Any person who conducts an independent remedial investigation, interim action, or cleanup action for a release that is required to be reported under WAC 173-340-300 must submit a written report to the department within ninety days of the completion of the action.
-For the purposes of this section, the department will consider an interim action or cleanup action complete if no remedial action other than compliance monitoring has occurred at the site for ninety days.
-This does not preclude earlier reporting of such actions.
-See WAC 173-340-450 for additional requirements for reporting independent remedial actions for releases from UST systems regulated under chapter 173-360A WAC.
+(ii) Interim actions and cleanup actions.
+Any person who conducts an independent interim action or cleanup action for a release required to be reported under WAC 173-340-300 must submit a written report to the department within 90 days of the completion of the action.
+For the purposes of this subsection, an interim action or cleanup action is complete if no remedial action other than compliance monitoring has occurred at the site for 90 days.

+(iii) Releases from regulated UST systems.
+For releases from UST systems regulated under chapter 173-360A WAC, see WAC 173-340-450 for additional requirements for reporting independent remedial actions.

 (b) Content.
-An independent remedial action report must include the information in WAC 173-340-300(3) if not already reported, and enough information to determine if the remedial action meets the substantive requirements of this chapter, including the results of all site investigations, cleanup actions, and compliance monitoring planned or under way.
+An independent remedial action report must include the information in WAC 173-340-300(3) if not already reported, and enough information to determine if the remedial action meets the substantive requirements of the state cleanup law, including the results of all site investigations, feasibility studies, interim actions, cleanup actions, and compliance monitoring planned or under way.
+Previously reported information may be summarized and referenced to avoid unnecessary duplication.
+The report must comply with the requirements in WAC 173-340-840.
 If a restrictive covenant is used, it must be included in the report and it must meet the requirements specified in WAC 173-340-440(9).
 The department may require additional reports on the work conducted.